Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 Yes, but it's best to have AI ask you questions so you remain in control of the creative process.

 After drafting on your own, you may use tools like Grammarly or Quillbot for grammar help.
-You can also ask AI questions about organization or evidence, as long as you're not asking it to add new ideas to your work.
+You can also ask AI questions about organization or evidence, as long as you're not asking it to add new ideas.

 Example questions you might ask AI: